-In exploring the new possibilities for members of ethnic minority communities to engage in digital participation as active curators sustaining their own cultural heritage, the ECura project will develop a new five-part research framework that leads to achievement of the four objectives of the project (see Section A, 3).
+In exploring the new possibilities for members of ethnic minority communities to engage in digital participation as active curators sustaining their own cultural heritage, the ECura project will develop a new five-part research framework that leads to the answers to the four sub-questions of the project.
 Via this framework, these underprivileged groups will overcome observed obstacles, benefiting from technological advances in sustaining their endangered culture while developing self-awareness toward their needs, community identity and culture.
-Under this framework, the ECura team will study how the villagers in each location acquire and sustain self-reliance in managing their indigenous culture in a context of rising global digitalization.
+Under this framework, ECura will study how the villagers in each location acquire self-reliance in managing their indigenous culture in a context of rising global digitalization.

 a) Making tailored platform programs better accommodate equal online participation